sefk/sef-dotfiles/README.md

 `git-completion.bash` just copied in here out of laziness.
 Using version 1.7.11-rc0 from `http://repo.or.cz/w/git.git/blob/HEAD:/contrib/completion/git-completion.bash`.
 I should probably use a submodule or something.

+TODO
+- Maybe all this gitconfig stuff shouldn't be universal?
+Hm.